 Doctor Jo shows some simple stretches for neck pain.
 Remember to be very careful with neck stretching exercises, and make sure you have a proper diagnosis from your doctor.

-My favorite exercise for Neck Pain Relief is a chin tuck.
-It’s great for the neck and shoulder, it can help relieve headaches, and it can also help correct posture.
+My favorite daily exercise for easy neck pain relief is a chin tuck.
+It’s great for the neck, shoulder, it can help relieve headaches, and it can even help correct posture.
+Chin tucks are not only a great neck pain relief exercise, but they are also a great stretch for the neck as well.